JaapRood/bly/README.md

 The rendering on every dispatched action really comes into it's own when used with immutable stores.
 Combining state defined with something like [immutable-js](https://github.com/facebook/immutable-js) with a simple shouldComponentUpdate implementation can make for efficient rendering of Bly apps.

+# Examples

+Bly is still pretty experimental and not used in many places yet.
+The best example is [an experimental repo](https://github.com/JaapRood/flux-experiments-chat) in which the idea and first code of Bly was developed, which is a port of Facebook's chat example.
+It also features stores written with [immutable-js](https://github.com/facebook/immutable-js) and rendering with [[React](http://reactjs.org).

+Built anything?
+Add it here and send a pull request!

 # API

 ## App interface